ABOUT

 Lori Ryker (b.
 1963, Phoenix, AZ) is an artist based in Paradise Valley, Montana.
 Her artwork explores an ongoing internal dialogue with and impressions of the natural world (physical and spiritual) through her paintings and monotypes.
 She views her work as documentation or glimpses into a metaphysical preoccupation of awe, beauty and belonging.

-Ryker’s artwork evoke the constantly changing phenomena that moves across the ancient forms of the Earth.
+Ryker’s artwork evokes the constantly changing phenomena that moves across the ancient forms of the Earth.
 The dynamics of color, mark making in oil stick or brush, and the fluidity of paint, both layered and translucent, thick and opaque, build up her canvas and monotypes inspiring the viewer to recognize the as of yet unknown and connect with their past experiences of the world.

 __________________________________________________________________